arvimal/BootCamp/003-Operating-System-Concepts/01-Process-Management.md

 4. Every parent process has to acknowledge the termination of its child thorugh the `wait()` system call.

 ### 3.2.
 Zombie process
-1. A process that has been terminated, but not yet waited by its parent process using the `wait()` system call, is a Zombie process.
+A process that has been terminated, but not yet waited by its parent process with the `wait()` system call, is a Zombie process.

-2. A terminated process before being disposed off, posses a minimal skeleton of the original process, ie. a few basic data structures to be read by the parent process.
-Such a process is said to be in the Zombie state.
+The kernel maintains a minimal skeleton of the child process even after it's terminated (either properly terminated after execution, or terminated unexpectedly).
+This include a few basic data structures including the exit state of the child process.

-3. A process in the Zombie state waits for its parent process to read/ack its state.
-4. Only after the parent process reads and acknowledges the child process state through the `wait()` system call, is the process really terminated by the kernel.
-5. Since some of the basic data structures of the process has to be maintained, a zombie process still consumes some system resources.
+Only after the parent process reads and acknowledges the child process state through the `wait()` system call, is the process really terminated by the kernel.
+Since some of the basic data structures of the process has to be maintained, a zombie process still consumes some system resources.

 In short, a Zombie process is the state of a process that has been terminated but not yet acknowledged by the wait() system call by its parent.